rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvimtree.md

 ![NvimTree](../images/nvimtree_basic.png){ align=right }

-An editor to be functional must provide support for opening and managing the files we want to write or edit, Neovim in its basic version does not provide the functionality for file management, this is implemented by NvChad with the _kyazdani42/nvim-tree.lua_ plugin.
-The plugin provides a file explorer from which you can perform all the most common operations on files through keyboard keys, to open it you use the combination <kbd>Ctrl</kbd> + <kbd>n</kbd>, combination active only in _NORMAL_ mode, and with the same combination you close it.
+An editor, to be functional, must provide support for opening and managing the files we want to write or edit.
+Neovim, in its basic installation, does not provide the functionality for file management.
+This is implemented by NvChad with the _kyazdani42/nvim-tree.lua_ plugin.
+The plugin provides a file explorer from which you can perform all the most common operations on files through keyboard keys.
+To open it you use the combination <kbd>Ctrl</kbd> + <kbd>n</kbd>, which is available only in _NORMAL_ mode, and with the same key combination you close it.

 If we have installed the [Nerd Fonts](../nerd_fonts.md) we will have, as evidenced by the screenshot, a file explorer that although textual will give us a graphical representation of our file tree.